- Doctor of Nursing Practice

 As a result of rigorous training and hard work, GCU students have an exceptional record of success on the NCLEX-RN licensure examination.
 While Grand Canyon University cannot guarantee employment after graduation, traditionally our graduates have been highly recruited by health care facilities.

 One of the main reasons physicians' offices and hospitals value GCU's nursing program is the direct and immediate applicability of the course curriculum.
 As a GCU nursing student, you are continually asked to make a connection between what is learned, its relevance and its application to your job as a nurse.
 You can apply the knowledge and skills you're learning directly to your nursing job, so your employer can reap the benefits of your degree sooner.

 Employers regard our pre-medical and nursing programs as among the very best.
 Many of our graduates are accepted into graduate medical and research programs at some of the most prestigious universities in the nation.

-*GCU, through its College of Nursing and Health Care Professions, is nationally accredited by the Commission on Collegiate Nursing Education (CCNE) www.aacn.nche.edu/accreditation and is approved by the Arizona State Board of Nursing.
+GCU's College of Nursing and Health Care Professions is also approved by the Arizona State Board of Nursing.